ximarketing/ximarketing.github.io/class/ABOM/fddb04d73d978fcf17a89d571f107e89be962b6f/index.md

-Welcome to MSMK7025: Algorithms, Big Data and Online Marketplaces!
+Welcome to MSMK7025: Algorithms, AI and Market Analytics!

 Class Dates: Dec 9, 12, 16, 19, and Jan 2, 6, 9, 13, 16, 20
 Class A: Tuesday & Friday 09:30-12:30 (ATC-B4)